 |

-Tuition, living support, or both
+Tuition, living or travel support

 |